Emraan Hashmi: 2008–2012: Commercial success

 In 2009, Hashmi appeared in Suri's supernatural horror film Raaz: The Mystery Continues, alongside Ranaut and Adhyayan Suman.
 Hashmi's portrayal of a painter, and the film, received mixed-to-positive reviews; The Times of Indias Nikhat Kazmi wrote: "Hashmi is fast emerging as the Colin Farrell of Indian cinema: completely mercurial, eclectic and unpredictable.
 As the brooding, prescient painter, who paints death on his canvas and falls in love with one of subjects, he is suitably aggrieved, desperate and afraid."
 Its domestic collection exceeded ₹340 million, emerging as a commercial success at the box-office.
-He then starred opposite Soha Ali Khan in Kunal Deshmukh's romantic drama disaster Tum Mile, which narrated a love story set against the backdrop of the 2005 Maharashtra floods.
+He then starred opposite Soha Ali Khan in Deshmukh's romantic drama disaster Tum Mile, which narrated a love story set against the backdrop of the 2005 Maharashtra floods.
 The film received mixed-to-positive reviews from critics upon release; however, it emerged as a commercial failure at the box-office.

 The following year, Hashmi featured in Milan Luthria's period action drama Once Upon a Time in Mumbaai with an ensemble cast including Ajay Devgan, Kangana Ranaut, Prachi Desai and Randeep Hooda.
-The film, which depicted the rise of organised crime in Mumbai, saw Hashmi play Shoaib Khan, a character inspired by real-life gangster Dawood Ibrahim.
+The Ekta Kapoor-produced film, which depicted the rise of organised crime in Mumbai, saw Hashmi play Shoaib Khan, a character inspired by real-life gangster Dawood Ibrahim.
 With a domestic revenue of over ₹780 million, Once Upon A Time in Mumbaai emerged as a commercial success at the box-office, ranking as the seventh highest-grossing Hindi film of the year.
 The film received positive reviews from critics upon release, with particular praise for Hashmi's performance.
 Blessy Chettiar of Daily News and Analysis described him as "top class", while Komal Nahta remarked: "This is easily Hashmi's best performance so far.
 If he is cute in the romantic scenes, he is believably tough in the action and dramatic scenes."
 For his performance, Hashmi received his first nomination for the Filmfare Award for Best Supporting Actor.
-His next release that year was Suri's action thriller Crook, based on the violence against Indians in Australia controversy.
+His next release that year was Suri's action thriller Crook, based on the controversy surrounding racial violence against Indians in Australia.
 However, the film was panned by critics and emerged as a commercial disaster at the box-office.